o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/_index.md

     };
 ```
 ### Arrays And Unbounded Arrays
-From the point of view of defining arrays, the rules and limitations are exactly the same as HLSL.
-Examples:
+For array definitions, the rules and limitations are exactly the same as HLSL.
+The following examples demonstrate array declarations:
 ```cpp
     ShaderResourceGroup PerObject : BindingPerObject
     {